-The Japanese series that we like so much often have names that have a lot of depth in their meaning in their original language.
+The Japanese shows that we like so much often have names that have a lot of depth in their meaning in their original language.
 This depth is frequently lost in translation when Japanese series come to the West.
 An example of this is Kimetsu No Yaiba.

 Kimetsu No Yaiba’s meaning is: